10maurycy10/10maurycy10.github.io/content/projects/magnetic_logic/index.md

 	With separate bias and AC input windings, just switching one on and off is fine.

 [^3]:
-	A miniturized version of this using quantum effects called the ["Quantum flux parametron"](https://en.wikipedia.org/wiki/Quantum_flux_parametron) has gotten a some recent attention for high speed and super low power logic, but requires to be impractically cold to function.
+	A miniaturized version of this using quantum effects called the ["Quantum flux parametron"](https://en.wikipedia.org/wiki/Quantum_flux_parametron) has gotten a some recent attention for high speed and super low power logic, but requires to be impractically cold to function.
-	At large scales, the high power efficeny might outweigh the costs of cooling the device, but this technology has yet to be demostrated on scales larger then a 12 bit adder.
+	At large scales, the high power efficiency might outweigh the costs of cooling the device, but this technology has yet to be demonstrated on scales larger then a 12 bit adder.